abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 this habit help to make the mind more peaceful, or does it tend to make the mind more agitated?* The Thai *kruba ajahns* often use the phrase *plien nisai*, which means to change our habits.
-In the Thai Forest tradition there is a strong emphasis on changing one’s unskillful habits.
+In the Thai Forest Tradition there is a strong emphasis on changing one’s unskillful habits.
 Our chanting includes the “*Ten
 Subjects for Frequent Recollection by Monastics*,” where we recite, “I will strive to abandon my former habits.
 This should be